mohamedvol1/store-api-udacity/README.md

 # SETUP

-before you run the app localy upu need to do some steps first
+before you run the app localy you need to do some steps first

 ## Database Setup